niesfisch/java-code-tracer/README.md

 ## Project Status

 This project targets Java 8 bytecode and is currently focused on practical runtime tracing for legacy and monolithic applications.

+## Java Version

+> **Minimum: Java 8**

+JCT is compiled against Java 8 (`-source 8 -target 8`) and intentionally uses no APIs beyond that level.
+This is a deliberate choice — the primary target is legacy and monolithic systems that are often stuck on older JVMs.

+It runs fine on newer JVMs (11, 17, 21, …) without any changes.

 ## Build